I Tested 6 Budget WordPress Hosting in 2026 (Short & Long Term)

 Yes.
 Most providers support WordPress migrations.
 Some offer it for free, like WordPress.com, while others like Bluehost may charge up to $149.
 You can also use free plugins like All-in-One WP Migration to move your site yourself.

-Should I buy hosting for three years to lock in the cheapest price?
+Should I buy hosting for three years to lock in the lowest price?

 If you are serious about your site and plan to run it for the long term, buying three or four years upfront makes sense because you lock in the lowest rates.
 If you are just testing a new idea, start with a one-year plan like Ionos, then upgrade later if needed.